logo

 Dear Bubbles,

 You mention that there could be a variety of factors that are influencing her behaviors and responsiveness.
 Instead of speculating, it may be helpful to directly ask her what, if anything, has caused the changes you’ve observed.
-It could also open the door to talking about the impact those changes have had on your relationship.
-What does she feel is influencing your relationship or communication?
+Having this discussion could help to uncover some key factors influencing your relationship such as: What does she feel is influencing your relationship or communication?
 How might you best support her?
-You mention that you found out she’s a sexual assault survivor; while it’s possible this is having an effect on her behavior, it may also be completely unrelated.
+You also shared that you found out she’s a sexual assault survivor.
+While this may be having an effect on her behavior, it may also be completely unrelated.
 In fact, it may be that she is embracing the new changes in her life and is excited about the new opportunities that surround her.
-Additionally, both partners maintaining their independence and finding lives outside of a long-distance relationship is encouraged.
-With any new situation, it can take time to learn to balance priorities and figure out how it all fits into a schedule.
-In any case, it might be helpful to think about resources you can offer, if it turns out your speculation is correct and she asks for support accessing professional help.

 Signature